0s3zu4/API_Hacking_Lab/README.md

 ```

 📝 Features
-- ✨ Interactive installation — asks if you want to install each tool
+- Interactive installation — asks if you want to install each tool
-- ✨ Skips tools that are already installed
+- Skips tools that are already installed
-- ✨ Moves SecLists and Hacking-APIs wordlists to the right location
+- Moves SecLists and Hacking-APIs wordlists to the right location
-- ✨ Generates a postman.desktop shortcut
+- Generates a postman.desktop shortcut
-- ✨ Keeps a detailed install log
+- Keeps a detailed install log
-- ✨ Designed for Kali Linux / Debian-based systems
+- Designed for Kali Linux / Debian-based systems

 🛠 Requirements
 Kali Linux, Debian, or similar

-sudo privileges

-Internet connection

 🤝 Credits
 Tools list inspired by APIsec University API Pentesting Course